 - They receive a lower interest rate than CDs.

 While CDs and money market accounts have individual benefits and disadvantages, both are smart, low-risk ways to store money and grow your nest egg.
-To learn more about these accounts and chat more about which one is right for you, give us a call at 480-358-1000.
+To learn more about CD vs. money market account comparisons and chat more about which one is right for you, give us a call at 480-358-1000.